cod1dev/c1cx/README.md

 ### This adds improvements, such as:
 #### Security

-- Protect against unauthorized downloads.
+- Protect against unauthorized downloads
-- Protect against sensitive cvar changes.
+- Protect against sensitive cvar changes

 #### Bug fixes

-- Removal of the CD-Key error issue occurring after joining a modded server.
+- Removal of the CD-Key error issue occurring after joining a modded server

 #### New features